PascalCoinDev/PascalCoin/README.md

         - "payload" : HEXASTRING
       - "changesinfo" : ARRAY of objects that will be accounts executing a changing info
         - "account" : Integer
-        - "n_operation" : Integer - Must provide a valid n_operation+1 value
+        - "n_operation" : Integer (optional) - if not provided, will use current safebox n_operation+1 value (on online wallets)
         - "new_b58_pubkey"/"new_enc_pubkey": (optional) If provided will update Public key of "account"
         - "new_name" : STRING (optional) If provided will change account name
         - "new_type" : Integer (optional) If provided will change account type